tXiao95/thsiao/README.md

 in the new dataset, and `n` is the number of simulations requested.

 ## MATLAB gallery of test matrices
-Bringing the MATLAB gallery of test matrices into R. https://www.mathworks.com/help/matlab/ref/gallery.html
+Bringing the [MATLAB gallery of test matrices](https://www.mathworks.com/help/matlab/ref/gallery.html) into R. For testing numerical methods.

-## Command line and SGE cluster tools
+## SGE cluster tools
-SGE cluster tools like easier profiling, monitoring, and manipulating of jobs from R. Also command line interfacing from R.
+Tools for easier profiling, monitoring, and manipulating of SGE cluster jobs from R.